jonchenn/sw-graphql/README.md

-# How to implement Service Worker with GraphQL
+# Use Service Worker to cache GraphQL POST requests

 ## TL;DR